gkspranger/hack-mlops/README.md

   path: data.xml
 ```

-dataset has been updated, and so now v2:
+imagine dataset has been updated, and so now v2:

 `dvc add data/data.xml`